noahehall/theBookOfNoah/0current/languages/javascript/react.md

 - All React components must act like pure functions with respect to their props.
 - ^ i.e. props are readonly
+- state & props flows down to child components; This is commonly called a “top-down” or “unidirectional” data flow.

 ### fragments